-So, you’ve reached that point — you know, the one where everyone has talked about something so much and for long that you feel compelled to finally look into it yourself.
+So, you’ve reached that point (perhaps after that incredible Grammys performance) — you know, the one where everyone has talked about something so much and for long that you feel compelled to finally look into it yourself.
 And in this case, we’re talking about three little letters that, when placed together, represent a global phenomenon: BTS.
 Upon inspection, you may mistakenly think that this wildly popular Korean boy band’s music is just for teens.
 But we’re here to reassure you that it’s for everyone, including moms (yes, really!).

 BTS falls under the umbrella of Kpop or, as you may have already deduced, Korean popular music.
 Sort of the American equivalent of Taylor Swift or Billie Eilish or, in terms of bands, the Jonas Brothers or MKTO.
 And while BTS and Kpop in general originated in South Korea, they’ve proven in the last three years to be transcendent.

 They’ve appeared on Jimmy Fallon.
 They dropped their new hit “Dynamite” last Friday, releasing six versions of the song — with all six versions finding their way into the top 10 on the US iTunes Billboard chart at the same time.
 And come Sunday night, BTS will be performing the song at the 2020 MTV VMAs.
 Did we mention they’re nominated for three “Moon Man” trophies, too?

 Basically, they’re kind of a big deal.
 So, yes, you should definitely check them out.
 It may start with sheer curiosity, but don’t be surprised if you end up becoming a bonafide member of the BTS A.R.M.Y. (aka, their loyal fan base).
 Here are a few reasons it’s cool to be a BTS-lovin’ mom.

 Their music is fun